zhaojj2209/tp/docs/UserGuide.md

 Ever feel like your wallet just won't stop bleeding?
 Try setting a monthly expense limit!
 The expense limit feature allows you to limit your spending by setting a budget for the month.
-Once the expense limit is set, it will be visible on the Overview tab along with your remaining budget for this month.
+The monthly expense limit is visible on the Overview tab along with your remaining budget for this month, which is automatically calculated based on the expenses in the finance tracker.

 #### 4.7.1 Set Expense Limit: `set-expense-limit`